 The EU has some of the highest environmental standards in the world, developed over decades to address a wide range of issues.
 Today the main priorities are combating climate change, preserving biodiversity, reducing health problems from pollution and using natural resources more responsibly.
 While aimed at protecting the environment, these goals can contribute to economic growth by fostering innovation and enterprise.
 We also hope that the experiences gained over the decade can be shared with friends in Taiwan.

 The EU has been at the forefront of international efforts towards a global climate deal.
 The EU has played a key role in brokering the historic agreement in Paris on 14 December 2015, where 195 countries adopted the first-ever universal, legally binding global climate deal.
 The ambitious and balanced agreement, the first major multilateral deal of the 21st century, sets out a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to well below 2°C.

-The European Economic and Trade office regularly liaises with the Environmental Protection Agency Taiwan, NGOs, think tank and academic institutions in the field of climate change, in order to clearly convey the EU's position on climate change and to promote domestic action in these areas through organising event, seminars and visits.
+The European Economic and Trade office regularly liaises with the Environmental Protection Administration Taiwan, NGOs, think tanks and academic institutions in the field of climate change, in order to clearly convey the EU's position on climate change and to promote domestic action in these areas through organising events, seminars and visits.